astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 :figwidth: 800px
 :name: dejavu

-Two events in a spacetime diagram with a displacement four vector between them.
+Two events (marked with red and blue dots) in a spacetime diagram with a displacement four vector between them.
+A second frame of reference is indicated with primes, and the primed frame is moving to the right with a speed $v_R$ relative to the first reference frame.
 ```

 The displacement between these two events is to be analyzed by two